- Begs judge not to transfer case to Kaduna

 “For convenience and speedy trial and the fact that pre election matters are time bound, I transfer the case file to Kaduna division of the federal high court”, the judge held.

-In the Originating Summons filed on 6thNovember, 2018, the plaintiff is asking the court to determine, whether “Having regard to the fact that the plaintiff was the only aspirant cleared by the 1stdefendant as being qualified to contest the election for Kaduna South Federal Constituency and no other person was cleared or validly elected for the purpose of the said election, that the plaintiff remains the only candidate of the 1stdefendant to be recognised by the 2nddefendant”.
+In the Originating Summons filed on 6thNovember, 2018, the plaintiff is asking the court to determine, whether “Having regard to the fact that the plaintiff was the only aspirant cleared by the first defendant as being qualified to contest the election for Kaduna South Federal Constituency and no other person was cleared or validly elected for the purpose of the said election, that the plaintiff remains the only candidate of the 1stdefendant to be recognized by the second defendant”.

 The plaintiff also wants the court to determine whether a governorship candidate has the power to conduct primary election and select who to represent the state at various levels.